sughra-bit/credit-risk-classification/README.md

 Machine Learning Model 2:

-Accuracy - how often the model is correct: the model displays 55945 true positive results and 55954 true negative results.
+Accuracy - the model displays 55945 true positive results and 55954 true negative results.

 Precision - the ratio of the correctly predicted true positives to the total predicted positive observations: the model performs equally well for predicting healthy loans (precision 0.99) and high-risk loans (precision 0.99).